Autism Speaks Canada

 About Autism Speaks Canada:

-Autism Speaks Canada is a 5-star rated charity with best practice in financial transparency and above average accountability to donors as seen in the A results reporting grade.
-For every dollar donated to this charity, 67 cents go to the cause.
-This is just within Ci's reasonable range for overhead spending.
+Autism Speaks Canada is a 3-star charity that has best practices in financial transparency.
+It has a B+ results reporting grade which is above average.
+For every dollar donated to the charity, 45 cents go to the cause.
+This is outside Ci’s reasonable range for overhead spending.

 My anchor